Cambricon/easydk/README.md

 For more details, please refer to the documentation on the webpage, including how to use EasyDK, introduction to EasyDK modules and sample codes.

-Besides, please refer to the EasyDK-based application porting tutorial `${EASYDK_DIR}/docs/ApplicationPortingTutorialBasedOnEasyDK.md` .
+Besides, please refer to the [EasyDK-based application porting tutorial](docs/ApplicationPortingTutorialBasedOnEasyDK.md) , [latest user guide](docs/release_document/latest/Cambricon-EasyDK-User-Guide-CN-vlatest.pdf) and other versions user guide can be found [here](docs/release_document) .